openaustralia/infrastructure/README.md

   https://github.com/openaustralia/morph/tree/master/provisioning

-We are actively working to complete the Ansible setups required to migrate all running services off of kedumba and jamison.
+We are actively working to complete the Ansible setups required to migrate all running services off of kedumba.
 That is the immediate priority.
 Then, we might consider, if it makes sense moving cuttlefish and morph.io to AWS as well.

 ## Requirements